|

 Or are they not?
 Google "Spam Czar", Matt Cutts

-+ DO I HEAR THE DEATH KNELL FOR THE NOTION OF THEMED WEB
+decides. + DO I HEAR THE DEATH KNELL FOR THE NOTION OF THEMED WEB

 SITES?
 YES I DO.
 I hate to hark back to the same old thing,